 Product initiatives are quite similar to product goals, but they’re more conceptual.
 These are big-picture thoughts or trends that you’ll influence as an outcome of your new product.

-Why Is a Product Strategy Important?
+Why Product Strategy is Important?

 In an unpredictable environment, it’s difficult to know whether what you plan to do will pay off.
 But you still require to make decisions and produce results in line with your business goals.